jtoguri/mvmt_break/README.md

 * build a database of exercises, start with just js objects until the correct structure is found

-* some ideas to start with structure could be:
-  * type of movement (stretch, isometric, negatives, dynamic, etc.)
-  * rep_count
-  * duration
-  * targetted body part/muscle
-  * equipment needed
-  * level? like beginner to advanced - this could also be difficulty

 * implement some type of system to keep track of whats been done and incrementally build on reps/duration they can be designed as a goal then user inputs the actual

 * eventually move in from command line application to web application, then potential android/ios